Phoenix1153/ViT_OOD_generalization/README.md

 <img src="https://github.com/Phoenix1153/ViT_OOD_generalization/raw/main/img/DA-1.png" width="48%" alt="(a)">
 <p>

-**A quick glance of our investigation observations.** ***left image*** Investigation of IID/OOD Generalization Gap implies that ViTs generalize better than CNNs under most types of distribution shifts. ***right image*** Combined with generalization-enhancing methods, we achieve significant performance boosts on the OOD data by 4\% compared with vanilla ViTs, and consistently outperform the corresponding CNN models.
+**A quick glance of our investigation observations.** **left:** Investigation of IID/OOD Generalization Gap implies that ViTs generalize better than CNNs under most types of distribution shifts. **right:** Combined with generalization-enhancing methods, we achieve significant performance boosts on the OOD data by 4\% compared with vanilla ViTs, and consistently outperform the corresponding CNN models.
 The enhanced ViTs also have smaller IID/OOD Generalization Gap than the ehhanced BiT models.

 ## Citation
 If you find these investigations useful in your research, please consider citing: